ANFTechTeam/ANFCapacityManager/linux/README.md

 # ANFCapacityManager Agent

 **ANFCapacityManager Agent** is a PowerShell script that measures volume utilization from a linux host and triggers the ANFCapacityManager logic app to perform volume auto grow events.
-Measuring volume utilization from the linux host greatly reduces the response time of ANFCapacityManager auto grow events.
+Measuring volume utilization from the linux host greatly reduces the response time of ANFCapacityManager's auto grow functionality.

 Without **ANFCapacityManager Agent**, ANFCapacityManager relies on Azure monitor metrics to trigger auto grow events.
 Azure monitor metrics are commonly 10-15 minutes behind the actual value measured from the hosts.
 Because of this delay, the speed at which data is being written to the Azure NetApp Files volume combined with limited free space may result in the volume becoming full before ANFCapacityManager is able to be triggered.